MAPUBB2022/Museum/README.md

 ### classes.Artifact
 = are old and dusty.
 No one knows who is their creator.
 What extra do we need?
 Its origin!

+### Special Methods using the interface:
+* getTotalVisits of a museum
+* Display a random Artist from an art movement

 ![Diagram](https://github.com/MAPUBB2022/Museum/blob/main/Museum/Diagram.png)